reflectivity/file_format/specs_discussion.md

 - *attenuation factor* | **?** | `attenuation_factor`
 - *scaling factor* | **?** | `scaling_factor`

+other suggestions:

-- *offset* of a quantity with respect to the value reported in the raw file.
+- `xxx.offset` of a quantity with respect to the value reported in the raw file.
+- `sample.size.x` and `sample.size.y`

 ## stitched data